saravanak/labs/diary/blog/2024-07-09-playing-with-big-tables-in-postgres.md

 });
 ```

-If you note the row generation scripts, you can see that the `colors.name` column is provided a value of `product-${seq}`.
-The
+If you note the row generation scripts, you can see that the `colors.name`
-`seq` is the number we pass on the `loadDatabase` call above.
+column is provided a value of `product-${seq}`.
+The `seq` is the number we pass
+on the `loadDatabase` call above.

-So the question is, after the bulk rows are created as per the script block above, what will be the order of the rows created?
+So the question is, after the bulk rows are created as per the script block
+above, what will be the order of the rows created?

-### Is is A:
+### Is it A:

 | id                | name      |
 | ----------------- | --------- |